RunasSudo/synacor.py/notes.md

     After a few moments, you find yourself back on solid ground and a little disoriented.

 ## The true-believers-only codes
 At this point, you will almost certainly need to delve into the code of the challenge, if you haven't already.
-The code in `challenge.bin` past the self-test is encrypted, so disassembling and analysing the code is most easily done based off a memory dump from a running copy.
+The code in `challenge.bin` past the self-test is encrypted, so disassembling and analysing the code is most easily done based off a memory dump from a running copy:

-### The guts
+    .dbg_dump dumps/init (From inside the game)
+    ./tools/dump_to_raw.py dumps/init dumps/init.raw
+    ./tools/disasm.py dumps/init.raw > dumps/init.asm

 (Note to self: `pop` takes an operand, *duh*.
 No wonder everything looked funny…)

+### The guts
 Note that at `1808` there is the following data:

     1808 data 00b7